Perry Ellis International: History

-Perry Ellis International was founded by George Feldenkreis.
-Feldenkreis was Born in Havana, Cuba and his parents were Russian immigrants.
+Perry Ellis International was founded by George Feldenkreis, who was born in Havana, Cuba, to Russian parents.
 After moving to Miami in 1961, he founded Supreme International.
-Throughout the 1970's Supreme went international and began selling through mass retailers J.C.
-Penney and Sears.
+Throughout the 1970's Supreme began selling through retailers J.C.
+Penney and Sears and established an international presence.
 In 1979 Feldenkreis's son, Oscar Feldenkreis, joined as vice president and a board director.
-In 1993, Supreme International goes public on NASDAQ stock exchange under the symbol SUPI.
-SUPI recorded $33M in revenues that previous year.
-In 1999 Supreme International acquired Perry Ellis and changed its parent company name to Perry Ellis International with the stock ticker PERY.
-Throughout the 2000's Perry acquired numerous brands and several major Golf brands.
+In 1993, Supreme International went public on the NASDAQ stock exchange under the symbol SUPI.
+In the previous year, SUPI recorded $33M in revenues.
+In 1999, Supreme International acquired Perry Ellis and changed its parent company name to Perry Ellis International with the stock ticker PERY.

+Throughout the 2000s, Perry acquired numerous brands and several major Golf brands.
 Perry now has several major dot com Golf brands and is the licensee for the PGA Tour.

-Oscar Feldenkreis becomes CEO and President in 2016.
-During the COVID-19 pandemic, Perry launched Perry Health with First Responders Children's Foundation, In 2022 Perry Ellis executive held a panel at the Miami Retail Summit with AI expert Blake Van Leer to discuss innovating online initiatives.
-Later that year the brand partnered with delivery apps to increase speed, convenience and security for their customers.
+In 2012, the company entered into a collaboration with the New York–based label Duckie Brown to create a menswear line titled Perry Ellis by Duckie Brown.